 Up until then, I’d been protecting my ego.
 I was so insecure and prideful that I made every excuse in the book for why I didn’t need to adapt.
 Any time I had to confront a flaw of mine, I became defensive.

-“I’m not going to pretend to be someone else.”
+- “I’m not going to pretend to be someone else.”

 - “Whatever, girls should just like me for who I am.”

 - “I don’t have time for this now.”

 None of those excuses were actually valid.

 Working on myself had nothing to do with becoming someone else — it was about being my best self.
-Unattractive qualities like jealousy and resentment held me back personally and professionally.
+Qualities like jealousy and resentment held me back personally and professionally.